emsesp/docs/docs/Building.md

 Make sure you have the latest version of node installed.
 You need at least 18.20 and can check with `node -v`.
 An easy way to switch between different node versions is to use [nvm](https://github.com/nvm-sh/nvm).

-This will open a browser window with URL `localhost:3000`.
+This will open a browser window with URL `http://localhost:3000`.

-The mock data used is all hardcoded in `/mock-api/rest_server.js`.
+The mock data used is all hardcoded in the file `/mock-api/rest_server.js`.

 ### Simulating offline, without an ESP32 microcontroller

 You can also run EMS-ESP without an ESP32 (which we call 'standalone').
-The platformIO environment has two `native` environments that will build emsesp executables to support this for all Linux, Windows and Max OSX.
+The PlatformIO environment has two `native` environments that will build `emsesp` executables compatible with Linux, Windows and Max OSX.

-On **Linux** (including `WSL` in Windows), in VSCode start a "PlatformIO Core CLI" terminal and simply run: `pio run -e native -t exec
+On **Linux/OSX** (including Windows' `WSL2`) simply run: `pio run -e native -t exec`
-`

-On **Windows**, because of the EMS-ESP console needs Winsock for the key input, the easiest way is to install [Msys2](https://www.msys2.org) onto your windows machine, followed by installing the GNU g++ compiler straight after with `run pacman -S mingw-w64-ucrt-x86_64-gcc`.
+On **Windows**, it's a little trickier because of the EMS-ESP console needs Winsock for the key input, the easiest way is to install [Msys2](https://www.msys2.org) onto your windows machine, followed by installing the GNU g++ compiler straight after with `run pacman -S mingw-w64-ucrt-x86_64-gcc`.
 This is only needed once.
 From then on, you can run the `pio` command to build the Windows .exe executabled with `pio run -e native` and launch it in a Msys terminal, like:

 `C:/msys64/msys2_shell.cmd -defterm -here -no-start -ucrt64 -c <source location>/.pio/build/native/program.exe`

-Use the `test` command to run tests. `test general` is a generic test that will setup a standard boiler and thermostat with default entities.
+Use the `test` command to run tests. `test general` is a generic test that will setup a standard boiler and thermostat with all its default entities.

-All the tests are hardcoded in the file `test.cpp` and can be easily adapted.
+All the tests are hardcoded in the file `test/test.cpp` and can be easily adapted.

-There are also a set of Unit Tests which can be run from the pio environment with `pio run -e native-test -t exec`.
+There are also a set of Unit Tests which can be run from the pio environment as well with `pio run -e native-test -t exec`.
 This works natively on every platform and doesn't require any additional setup.

 ### Debugging